celestiaorg/docs/docs/developers/optimism.md

-There are a few tools involved in the data handling process. `op-batcher` batches up rollup blocks and posts them to Ethereum. `op-geth` handles execution, while `op-proposer` is responsible for intermediate state submission.
+There are a few tools involved in the data handling process. `op-batcher` batches up rollup blocks and posts them to Ethereum. `op-geth` handles execution, while `op-proposer` is responsible for state commitment submission.

 By using Celestia as a DA layer, existing L2s can switch from posting